section-engineering-education/engineering-education/articles/implementing-aws-s3-functionalities-on-a-nodejs-graphql-api/index.md

 - Enter your password and click `Sign in`.

-- In the redirected page, search for s3 in the search bar and click the first result.
+- On the redirected page, search for s3 in the search bar and click the first result.

 - You will be redirected to your s3 account page.